usercon/steam-status-switcher/README.md

 # steam-status-spam

-simple batch code made to anoy people from your friendlist by spamming status change
+simple batch code made to annoy people from your friend list by spamming status change

 usage: press "1" to make it start